 This dapper shirt collar style was invented & introduced to America by Brooks Brothers.
-It is generally viewed as the most casual of the bunch.
-Because of the way in which the points are fastened to the shirt, the Button Down Collar features a soft roll instead of a crease at the collar band.
+It is generally the most casual of the bunch.
+Because of the way in which the points are fastened to the shirt, the button down collar features a soft roll instead of a crease at the collar band.
 This style also looks great unbuttoned.

-As you may have suspected, the Cutaway Collar looks as if part of the collar has been “cut away.”
-Due to the extreme distance between the the points on this collar, part of the band and sides of the necktie knot (when worn) are exposed.
+As you may have suspected, the cutaway collar looks as if part of the collar has been “cut away.”
+Due to the extreme distance between the points on this collar, part of the band and sides of the necktie knot (when worn) are exposed.
 It takes a man with confidence to wear shirt collar this regal.

-The Club Collar enjoyed popularity in the early 20th century.
-Unlike the other collar styles on our list, the Club Collar features a sloping curve in place of an angular point.
-We’re convinced that this unique shirt collar style is mounting a comeback.
+The club collar enjoyed popularity in the early 20th century.
+Unlike the other collar styles on our list, the club collar features a sloping curve in place of an angular point.
+We’re convinced that this unique shirt collar style has been mounting a comeback.

 Popular in the 1920s and the 1960s, the tab collar features a snap or button tab that, when fastened, lifts and frames the tie knot.
 The tab collar saw a small surge in popularity after it was featured in the 2012 James Bond film, Skyfall.
 This collar must be worn with a necktie.

 Most other shirt collar styles are variations on these 6 basics.
 Length of the point, collar spread and height will vary.
 In terms of wearability, straight collars tend to work best for rounder faces and a wider spread tends to suit narrower or oval faces.
 Though many believe these rules are absolute, we believe you should choose the collar style that best matches your personal style and attitude.
 Which is your favorite collar style?